nasshu2916/artnet_ex/README.md

 The field type is a tuple with the type and the size of the field.
 The supported field types are `:integer`, `:boolean`, and `EnumTable`.
 The `EnumTable` field type is used to define a field that maps integer values to enum values.
 Offset Option is used to define the bit offset of the field.

+### Packet Validation

+The `ArtNet.Packet.Schema` module provides functions for validating packets.
+The `validate/1` function validates the packet schema.

+If you need to define your own validation, add the `validate/1` function.
+It is evaluated at decode/encode time in addition to the schema validation.

+The `validate/1` function returns `:ok` if the packet is valid and `{:error, reason}` if the packet is invalid.

 ## Examples

 For a simple example of using this library, see the LiveBook [example notebook](livebook/artnet_sample.livemd).